Whether you are producing CD's, cassettes, vinyl records or

 Fourth, he should have the ability to work with any music genre.
 It is important that the mastering engineer be familiar with all types of music, and have an understanding of the differences in production sound between the different genres.
 A good mastering engineer can master any type of music properly.

 THE D.E.S.
-DIFFERENCE - As of 2003, our mastering engineer, George Geurin, brings 29 years experience as a recording engineer, 12 years experience as a mastering engineer, and 39 years experience as a musician.
-Since Digital Editing Services began in 1991, George has mastered over 1800 albums covering virtually every music genre.
+DIFFERENCE - As of 2011, our mastering engineer, George Geurin, brings 36 years experience in music production: 16 years as a recording engineer, 20 years as a mastering engineer, and 47 years experience as a musician.
+Since DES began in 1991, George has mastered over 3000 albums covering virtually every music genre.
 Click Here for a bio.

 THE MASTERING FACILITY